Trina0224/Cyberdeck001/README.md

 ## Initial Setup

 1. Create a file named `openai_key.txt` in the working directory.
 2. Paste your OpenAI API key into `openai_key.txt`.
+3. For Claude, create a new file called `anthropic_key.txt` and paste the key into it.

 ## Running the Program